impawanjoshi/minsweeper/README.md

 # minsweeper
 It is a simple game in python.
-It uses a python module named as tkinter for for GUI.
+It uses a python module named as tkinter for GUI.